Researched by Dominic Farrugia

 Hylands House is a Grade II listed building, dating back to the 1730’s, was bought by Chelmsford Borough Council in the mid 1960’s.
 Over the following years a series of restorations took place culminating in the final phase completed in 2005 that restored the 300 year old property to its Victorian splendour.
 Along the way, restoration work has also revealed the building’s Queen Anne origins.

 Inside, along with the spectacular grand staircase is a remarkable gilded Drawing Room and ornate Banqueting Room.
+Houses such as this really showcase the quality of architectural designers in Essex.

 See here for more information and photos.